EricAlm-0/biometric-timeseries-automator/README.md

 GARMIN_EMAIL    = "your_garmin_email"
 GARMIN_PASSWORD = "your_garmin_password"

-OUTPUT_FILE     = "kombinerad_halsa.csv"
+OUTPUT_FILE     = " "
 # ─────────────────────────────────────────────────────
 4. Set up Automated Cron Scheduling
-To configure the script to automatically wake up, extract, clean, and write the dataset every morning at 06:00 AM, initialize the Unix crontab daemon:
+To configure the script to automatically wake up, extract, clean, and write the dataset every morning at 06:00 AM, initialize the Unix crontab daemon.

-Bash

-# Open crontab configuration using the nano text editor
-EDITOR=nano crontab -e
-Paste the following execution string (adjusting the directories to reflect your machine's absolute filepath environment):

-Bash

-0 6 * * * python3 "/absolute/path/to/Garmin x Dexcom/kombinerad_halsa.py"
-Save and exit (Ctrl + O, Enter, Ctrl + X).
-The terminal should confirm: crontab: installing new crontab.

-📈 Engineering Use Cases
+Engineering Use Cases
-This architecture serves as a robust foundation for downstream statistical analysis and data science deployments:
+This architecture serves as a foundation for downstream statistical analysis and data science deployments:

 Time-Lag Analysis: Quantifying the exact physiological latency between high-intensity physical steps (steg) and subsequent metabolic glycemic drops (glukos).